aisayo/07-debugging-in-ruby/starships/README.md

 trip = Trip.create(name: "To the Moon and back", duration: "500 hours", date: DateTime.now)

 trip.passenger.name
-=> NoMethodError: undefined method `name' for nil:NilClass
+=> NoMethodError: undefined method `name' for nil:NilClass # is trying to call name on something that is returning nil
 ```

-What is this error reffering to as a nil:NilClass?
+What is this error reffering to as a nil:NilClass? the passenger piece of the logic
 What tool would be beneficial to debug this error?
+- binding.pry
+- Place the pry before the broken line of code
+- to see is there a passenger associated with the trip instance
 ```
 In rake console run: